Josh-Wickens/football-reactions/README.md

 ## Topics Page

 - This contains posts which are seperate to the standard posts.
 These posts are categorised into specific topics.
 The user can decide which topics to see by using the filter bar at the top.
 This allows the user to decide on the content they wish to see or post about.
 All posts on the topics page are labelled by the topic which the post is about, so that the user knows what they are talking about.
-- The page also contains a button for users to create a topic post so that they can create a post regarding a topic they want to ask or discuss about.
+- The page also contains a button for users to create a topic post, so that they can choose which topic specifically they want to discuss.

 ![Topics Page](/src/assets/topics.png)